San Diego Wound Care & Hyperbaric Medicine

 Medical Director, Inpatient Wound Care and Hyperbaric Medicine

 Gary Willard is a certified Wound Specialist Physician as recognized by the American Board of Wound Management (AAWM).
-He also is also recognized by the American Board of Preventive Medicine, Undersea and Hyperbaric Medicine.
+He is recognized by the American Board of Preventive Medicine, Undersea and Hyperbaric Medicine.

-Since opening our doors in 2008, our Center has consistently exceeded national benchmark healing rates.
+Since opening our doors in 2008, The Wound Care Center has consistently exceeded national benchmark healing rates.
 We offer the latest in treatment technology including many biosynthetic skin substitutes, Hyperbaric Oxygen Treatments and the TCOM device, which allows us to evaluate the oxygen flow and create an individualized optimal treatment plan.

 Our integrated and mutlidisciplinary approach make a real difference in healing our patients and distinguishing us as Wound Care Leaders in North County.